Minsoo1036/CV/Readme.md

   - Short term researcher of Jungbu Area Epidemiologic Investigation Team, KOSHA, 2020.08~2020.10

 **Honors and Awards** :
-  - The **2nd** place in Poster thesis Session of The Korean Statistical Society, 2020.12.18
+  - The **2nd** place in Poster thesis session of The Korean Statistical Society, 2020.12.18
   - The **5th** place in COVID19 Data Visualization Contest of DACON, 2020.05.25
-  - The **2nd** place in Poster thesis Session of The Korean Statistical Society, 2019.11.09
+  - The **2nd** place in Poster thesis session of The Korean Statistical Society, 2019.11.09
-  - The **3rd** place in Data analysis section of SAMSUNG SDS Brightics Academy Contest, 2019.10.14
+  - The **3rd** place in Data Analysis section of SAMSUNG SDS Brightics Academy Contest, 2019.10.14
   - The **3rd** place in POSCO Industrial AI Solution Challenge Contest (Forecasting raw material prices for steel), 2018.09.19